Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

-It is also a destination with a variety of exciting activities to indulge in as well as numerous iconic landmarks and world-famous attractions to discover.
+It is also a destination with lots of exciting activities, iconic landmarks and world-famous attractions to discover.
 But if you only have a short time in the City of Love, we’ve laid out the perfect itinerary to see the famous sites of Paris in 24 hours.

-This guide to 24 hours in Paris, France includes a one day Paris itinerary, the best things to do in Paris in 24 hours, ideas for places to eat and places to stay.
+This guide includes a one-day Paris itinerary, the best things to do, and ideas for places to eat and stay.

 There are a million reasons why people flock to Paris for a vacation or a short break.
 One of the most celebrated cities in the world, Paris is a bucket list destination for many people.